TinyTakinTeller/FirstGodotProject/readme.md

 BONUS: add FloatingText to player too (refactor spawning to static function)

 video 16.
-Implementing a Flash on Enemy Hit
+Implementing a Flash on Enemy Hit (hit flash shader, refactor packages)

-TBA
+HitFlashComponent scene
+ShaderMaterial resource
+TIP: resource is a singleton (one instance is shared), excpet when Resource .
+Local to Scene : On

 video 17.
 Adding Ability Damage Upgrades